joddiy/yii2-multi-process/README.md

 ## How to use it

+- [Posix](http://php.net/manual/en/book.posix.php) extension for php is needed
+- only for Unix-based system(such as Ubuntu, MacOS)
-put the multiProcess directory into your yii2's component directory
+- then put the multiProcess directory into your yii2's component directory

 ### Model_1